-Our priorities to create a liveable and zero carbon city are to:
+Our priorities to create a liveable and zerocarbon city are to:

-- Use our collective influence and spending power to create demand for green skills such as in retrofit and construction, maintenance of green infrastructure, green energy and biodiversity. - 2.
-Support and enhance ongoing carbon literacy and communications with businesses, schools, colleges and other learning and training providers. - 3.
-Use research and intelligence to ensure that information about future job opportunities in the zero carbon economy is included in labour market information and guidance that is shared with schools, colleges, and other learning and training providers. - 4.
-Develop and deliver a green skills action plan for the city that will ensure businesses and residents are supported with the skills needed to deliver the zero carbon agenda. - 5.
-Work with training providers and employers to plan for and build capacity for identified future skills needs.
+- Use our collective influence and spending power to create demand for green skills, such as in retrofit and construction, maintenance of green infrastructure, green energy and biodiversity, building on the Combined Authority's Green Economy Skills Deep Dive. - 2.
+Support and enhance ongoing carbon literacy and communications with businesses, schools, colleges and other learning and training providers by working with GMCA and commissioners to embed carbon literacy into new and existing programmes. - 3.
+Use research and intelligence to ensure that information about future job opportunities in the zero-carbon economy is included in labour-market information and guidance shared with schools, colleges, and other learning and training providers. - 4.
+Develop and deliver a Green Skills Action Plan for the city that will ensure businesses and residents are supported with the skills needed to deliver the zero-carbon agenda. - 5.
+Work with training providers and employers to plan for and build capacity for identified future skill needs.

-- Increased carbon literacy amongst Manchester's young people, residents and businesses. - Increased volume of learning and training to support transition to a zero carbon economy. - Reduced carbon emissions. - Increased commissioned provision of green skills training in Manchester.
+- Increased carbon literacy among Manchester's young people, residents and businesses - Increased volume of learning and training to support transition to a zero-carbon economy - Reduced carbon emissions - Increased commissioned provision of green skills training in Manchester that will: - Support existing workforces to diversify and upskill for jobs in the green economy, ie. retrofit and mechanical electrical engineers for electric vehicles - Establish new routes and pathways, particularly in technical education and Higher Education, so that future workforces have the skills needed for the growth in the green economy.

 Fewer indicators are available for this theme than the others, and data relating to green skills is not routinely collated and published by statistical agencies at a frequency that allows us to track progress.
-Historically, we have commissioned bespoke research work to gather this information at a local level.
-For Example, the ONS produces two different estimates of green jobs and they indicate that the term 'green job' has no one particular meaning.
+Historically, we have commissioned bespoke research work to gather this information at a local level; for example, the ONS produces two different estimates of green jobs and they indicate that the term 'green job' has no specific meaning.
 This is a complex area and ONS highlights the challenges of obtaining data under the various definitions.
-We will continue to work with colleagues at GMCA, Manchester Climate Change Agency (MCCA) and others to develop new sources of information and intelligence, and explore use of proxy indicators.
+We will continue to work with colleagues at GMCA, Manchester Climate Change Agency (MCCA) and other organisations to develop new sources of information and intelligence, and explore use of proxy indicators.